 The Women's Charter is a legislative act that was passed in 1961 to protect and advance the rights of women and girls in Singapore.
 It is a wide-ranking charter that brings together the regulation of the relationship between husband and wife and the relationship between parents and their children, termination of marriages and division of matrimonial assets.
 Furthermore, it provides protection against family violence and penalty for offences against women and girls.

-The Women’s Charter applies to all men and women in Singapore, with the exception of persons married under Muslim law who are excluded from parts of the Women’s Charter concerning divorce, division of matrimonial assets and maintenance.
+The Women’s Charter applies to all men and women in Singapore, with the exception of persons married under Administration of Muslim Law Act who are excluded from parts of the Women’s Charter concerning divorce, division of matrimonial assets and maintenance.

 SCWO and the Women’s Charter

 In response to the public consultation on the amendments to the Women’s Charter, SCWO has submitted the following feedback: